ESMCI/visualCaseGen/paper/paper.md

 # Constraint Solver

-One of the key challenges in configuring CESM is ensuring that different model settings are compatible. visualCaseGen addresses this challenge by incorporating an SMT-based constraint solver built using the Z3 solver [@de2008z3].
-Z3 was chosen for its ability to manage complex logical relationships and efficiently reasoning about (in)compatibilities.
+One of the main challenges in configuring Community Earth System Model (CESM) experiments is ensuring that different model settings remain compatible.
+CESM’s configuration involves numerous interdependent components, grids, and parameterization choices, many of which have strict compatibility constraints. visualCaseGen addresses this challenge by integrating an SMT-based constraint solver, built using the Z3 solver [@de2008z3].
+Z3 was chosen for its ability to efficiently manage complex logical relationships and reason about compatibility constraints, making it well-suited for handling CESM’s intricate configuration dependencies.

 In visualCaseGen, constraints are specified as key-value pairs, where the key represents a Z3 logical expression defining a condition, and the value is the